If you want to stop shopping, keep reading to learn why you can’t stop buying stuff—and perhaps more importantly, what to do about it.

 A job you hate, a bad relationship, or a mess waiting for you at home.
 We all have things we want to avoid and what better way than by shopping?

-It’s OK to do every once in a while but if you genuinely can’t stop shopping, you have to ask yourself if it’s become a coping mechanism.
+It’s OK to do it every once in a while but if you genuinely can’t stop shopping, you have to ask yourself if it’s become a coping mechanism.
 You end up buying a lot of stuff that you don’t need and—perhaps more importantly—you avoid dealing with your problems.

-It might protect you from pain in the short-term but in the long-term, you could end up wasting years living a life half-lived.
+It might protect you from pain in the short term but in the long-term, you could end up wasting years living a life half-lived.
 I know this firsthand because I used shopping, clutter and busyness to hide from my own problems for longer than I’d like to admit!

 The other day, Facebook reminded me of a post I shared almost a decade ago.
 It was a meme that read: “Life is short.
 Buy the shoes!”

-I laughed at first until I thought about my old shoe collection (100+ pairs!) and all the hard-earned money I’ve wasted.
-Suddenly it seemed a lot less funny—but still, it was an important reminder.
+I laughed at first … until I thought about my old shoe collection (100+ pairs!) and all the hard-earned money I’ve wasted.
+Suddenly it seemed a lot less funny.
+But still, it was an important reminder.